-Depending on where you live, state regulations will determine with whom you can work.
+Depending on where you live, state regulations will determine with whom you can work to adopt a child.
 Generally, agencies handle all adoption related services, while at attorney will help coordinate needed legal, medical and counseling services.

 What types of children are available for adoption?
 Is medical and familial background available and accurate?

 Domestically, there are newborn to older children available for adoption.
 Most newborns are adopted thru private adoption.
 Older children are available through foster care.
 Background information is provided by birth parents who are asked for a 3 generational history.
 However, if a birth parent is young, information may be limited.
 If possible, you should arrange a way to share future medical information should something appear in the birth family as years progress.

 Internationally, most children are over 18 months of age and can be as old as 16 years at the time of adoption.
 There is little background information because children are generally abandoned prior to being referred for adoption.
 Medical information begins when the child enters institutional care and can be quite limited.

 There are adoption medical experts who should be consulted to review any medical and background information that you receive prior to adopting a child.
 In a domestic adoption, this can include your child’s intended pediatrician having ongoing contact with the birth mother’s ob/gyn and the doctors at the hospital at the time of birth.
 In an international adoption, this is called a “Pre-adoptive Medical Review”.
 It is important to choose a doctor with experience in review of medical information for the country from which you are adopting, as there are medical nuances that need to,be known and understood.

 Are there limitations regarding my age, marital status, medical or other histories?